Skip Breadcrumb Links

 The Ontario Drug Benefit (ODB) Program helps pay for prescription medicine for people who are 65 years old or older.

 These centres coordinate health care services in the community.
-For example, a CCAC can:
+For example, an LHIN can:

 - Arrange for health and personal support services to come to your home.